shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 ## Wellington street network: with elevation
 Elevation information can be retrieved with the Google Elevation API to enrich both the nodes and edges of the network.
 For the nodes, we can just get the elevation at a single location.
 Elevation at the connecting nodes of an edge can be used to derive the _inclination_.

 The above steps have been simplified to terse oneliners by the excellent Python package, _osmnx_.
 The steps to generate a _pandana_ network for accessibility analyses enriched with road inclinations are given below.
 They're mostly borrowed from [Geoff Boeing's tutorial](https://geoffboeing.com/2017/05/osmnx-street-network-elevation/).
-- [Signing up to the Google Elevation API](https://developers.google.com/maps/documentation/elevation/start) and getting an API key.
+The first step involves [signing up to the Google Elevation API](https://developers.google.com/maps/documentation/elevation/start) and getting an API key.

-- Storing the API key in an YAML file (to stop commits that contain keys! - something I've been guilty of many times over)
-- Creating an _osmnx_ graph
-- Retrieving elevation data from Google Elevation API
-- Adding elevation information to nodes
-- Adding inclination (grade) to edges
-- Converting edge weights to travel time
-- Creating a _pandana_ network from an _osmnx_ graph
+The following code block is mostly copied from the tutorial linked earlier.
+The key difference is that I've stored the API key in a YAML file.
+By the end of the code block, we have an osmnx graph with street gradients for every edge in the network.

 ```python
 # Open the API keys stored in a YAML file